uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 TODO: Examples of how to deal with Azure API

-The `vmId` reported from the API response corresponds with the "uuid" of the instance.
+The `vmId` reported from the API response corresponds with the "uuid" of the instance but might be swapped.

 ### AWS module: